bioatlas/bioatlas.github.io/README.md

 - [bioatlas.github.io](https://github.com/bioatlas/bioatlas.github.io) - a documentation repository with the content for these web pages.
 The content is authored using markdown - a lightweight and easy-to-use syntax for styling text.
 This material is intended to provide this "welcome page" - a starting point for developers, system integrators or system administrators that are looking to getting up to speed working with the software used in Biodiversity Atlas Sweden which is deployed at "bioatlas.se"

 - [ala-docker](https://github.com/bioatlas/ala-docker) - the full system as a dockerized composition of software components, where micro-services packaged as containers are combined into the system running at [bioatlas.se](https://bioatlas.se).
-This is the main composition and it integrates many sub-components which are also available separately in other repositories - including for example various front-end components and back-end services such as [ala-hub](https://github.com/bioatlas/ala-hub) and [ala-collectory](https://github.com/bioatlas/ala-collectory).
+This is the main composition and it integrates many sub-components which are also available separately in other repositories - including for example various front-end components and back-end services such as [ala-hub](https://github.com/bioatlas/ala-hub), [ala-collectory](https://github.com/bioatlas/ala-collectory), [images](https://github.com/bioatlas/image-service), [api](https://github.com/bioatlas/webapi).

 - [wordpress-docker](https://github.com/bioatlas/wordpress-docker) and [bioatlas-wordpress-theme](https://github.com/bioatlas/bioatlas-wordpress-theme) and [artwork](https://github.com/bioatlas/artwork) are repositories that provide the front end landing page for "bioatlas.se" based on the Wordpress CMS and a custom wordpress theme with artwork inspired by (and closely aligned to) the theme used in the [Atlas of Living Australia](https://www.ala.org.au/).
 These repositories now replace the [earlier front page](https://github.com/bioatlas/ghost-docker) - which made use of another CMS platform called Ghost and which also had [an associated "theme"](https://github.com/bioatlas/gbifse-ghost).